AIALab-TeamAI/Supervised_Learning/README.md

 # Supervised_Learning
-## 1. Tutorial for Annotation tools.
+## 1. Annotation tools.
+* For the object detection.